 The added value of agriculture jumped 3.9% year-over-year while the production capacity of live pigs continued to recover, according to the report.

-The added value of industrial enterprises above designated size jumped 4.4% year-over-year in the second trimester.
+The added value of industrial enterprises above designated size jumped 4.4% year-over-year in the April to June quarter.
 The leading indicator of the Purchasing Managers Index hit 50.9% in June with the expansion, as high-tech manufacturing and equipment manufacturing led the industrial sectors, up 10% year-over-year in June.

-The wholesale and retail industry, accommodation, and catering industry continued to decrease by 8% and 27%, respectively, in the first half-year.
-The retail sales of social consumer goods haven’t picked up, seeing a decrease of 11.4% for the first half.
+The wholesale and retail industry, accommodation, and catering industry continued to decrease by 8% and 27%, respectively in the first half-year.
+The total retail sales of social consumer goods haven’t picked up, reporting a year-over-year decrease of 11.4% in the first half-year.

-Other challenges to China’s recovery have been the floods, killing more than 141 people and affecting approximately 38 million residents in 27 provinces as of Monday.
-Starting in early June, weeks of extreme rain have caused southern China's Yangtze River area to leave its borders in the worst flood disaster in decades.
+Other challenges China’s recovery is the country's flooding which has killed over 141 people and affected approximately 38 million residents in 27 provinces as of Monday.
+Starting in early June, the consecutive weeks of extreme rain have caused southern China's Yangtze River area to suffer the worst flood disaster in decades.

 Liu said at the conference that the “counter-cyclical government measures” of combating the coronavirus have offered us more experience, confidence, and capability to deal with the flood disaster.

-On Friday, China’s central bank said it’s not planning much more stimulus to cheer up the economy and expected the economy to return back to normal in a natural way.
+Other recent news came last Friday that China’s central bank said it’s not planning much more stimulus to cheer up the economy and expected the economy to back to normal.

-Customs data showed that China's imports returned to growth in June for the first time after the coronavirus-fueled nosedive, soaring 2.7% year-over-year.
-The exports continued to grow last month by 0.5% compared with the previous year.
+Strong customs data showed Tuesday that China's goods imports returned to growth in June for the first time after the coronavirus-fueled nosedive, soaring 2.7% year-over-year.
+The exports continued to soar in the month by 0.5% from the previous year.

-Meanwhile, China’s mainland benchmark index, the Shanghai Composite, fell 4.5% on Thursday after a 1.56% decline on Wednesday.
+However, China’s mainland benchmark index, the Shanghai Composite fell 4.5% on Thursday after a 1.56% decline on Wednesday.
 The Shenzhen Composite declined 1.87% on Wednesday and continued to drop 5.37% on Thursday.
 Hong Kong's Hang Seng fell 2.1% on Wednesday.